Top 10 Destinations in Zimbabwe

-Victoria Falls is a small town on the east side of the falls.
+The crowning jewel of Zimbabwe and certainly one of the best places to visit in the country, Victoria Falls is a small town on the east side of one of the world's great waterfalls.
 On the Zimbabwe side, the falls lie within the wildlife-rich Victoria Falls National Park.
 From a forest path which runs along the edge of the falls, there are a number of spectacular vantage points, although prepare to get very wet from the spray.
 Victoria Falls is the adventure capital of Africa with an array of air, water and land-based activities.
 For a spectacular birds-eye view, take a Flight of Angels helicopter ride or an exhilarating micro light flight over the falls, and for those brave enough there is the famous bungee jump.

 Our pick #2